 Oral, Head and Neck Pathology

-Your oral and maxillofacial surgeon (OMS) is the expert for diagnosing and surgically treating cancer of the head, neck and mouth.
+Oral and maxillofacial surgeons (OMS) are the experts for diagnosing and surgically treating pathology of the head, neck and mouth.

 What Does Pathology Mean?

-Pathology is any deviation from a healthy, normal condition.
-Pathologies can mean a lot of different things from tumors or cysts.
-Tumors can be benign or malignant (cancer).
-It’s important to know that while oral cancer is an oral pathology, not all oral pathologies are classified as cancer.
-Classification depends upon where the pathology is – such as in the bone or soft tissue – and sometimes how quickly it appeared.
+Pathology represents any deviation from a healthy, normal condition.
+Pathology can mean a lot of different things, from tumors to cysts.
+Tumors can be benign or malignant (cancerous).
+It’s important to know that while oral cancer is an oral pathology, NOT all oral pathology is cancer.
 A biopsy will help determine the nature of the condition.

-Some of the signs and symptoms of many oral, head and neck pathologies can be detected early – when treatments are most effective.
-The symptoms include:
+Some of the signs and symptoms of oral, head and neck pathology appear early on – when treatments are most effective.
+These signs include: